 - Defendant knew that the plaintiff had a physical disability

 - Plaintiff was able to perform the essential job duties with reasonable accommodation for his physical condition

 - Defendant discharged or refused to hire the plaintiff or subjected the plaintiff to an adverse employment action or the plaintiff was constructively discharged

-- Plaintiff’s physical condition was a substantial motivating reason for defendant’s decision to discharge or refuse to hire the plaintiff
+- Plaintiff’s physical condition was a substantial motivating reason for the defendant’s decision to discharge or refuse to hire the plaintiff

 - Defendant’s conduct caused harm to the plaintiff